cnumr/best-practices/chapters/BP_019_en.md

 ### Description

 Important social networks such as Facebook, Twitter, Pinterest, etc. provide ready to install plugins for web pages to display "Share" buttons and "Like" counters.
-These JavaScript plugins are very resource-intensive since they require numerous requests and heavy files downloads to work.
-Rather, direct links, such as HTML, are preferred.
+These JavaScript plugins are very resource-intensive since they require numerous requests and heavy files to work.
+Rather, direct links, such as HTML, should be preferred.
 These links can be generated manually or via tools such as https://www.sharelinkgenerator.com/.

 ### Example

-All social networks share URLs that allow their members to share web pages:
+All social networks provide URLs that allow their members to share web pages:
   - Facebook Share: https://www.facebook.com/sharer/sharer.php?u=XXXXX
   - Facebook Like: https://www.facebook.com/plugins/like.php?href=XXXXX
   - Twitter: https://twitter.com/intent/tweet?url=XXXXX

-Sharing pop-up buttons have the same functions as official controls but can be written with simpler code.
-An example of the code is as follows:
+It is possible to create a button that opens a popup like the official tools, for instance with the following code :

 ```html
 <button type = "button" onclick = "window.open('https://www.facebook.com/sharer/sharer.php?u=XXXXX', '', 'menubar=no, toolbar=no, resizable= yes, scrollbars=yes, height=500, width=700')">
      I share this page on Facebook